View Ricky Messick's Obituary on shelbystar.com and share memories

 He is survived by his wife, Debra Messick and grandson Preston Messick of the home, a daughter, Wendi Adams (Eric) of Shelby, NC, a brother, Norman Keith Messick (Kim) of Shelby, NC, and three grandchildren, Eric Adams, Jr., Sophie Isabella Adams, and Logan Alexander Adams.

-Born in Cleveland County on March 20, 1957 Rick was the son of the late Norman Burris Messick and Shirley Messick Hamrick.
+Born in Cleveland County on March 20, 1957 Rick was the son of the late Norman Burris Messick and Shirley Messick Hamrick and was preceded in death by his son, Brandon Kenneth Messick.

 Rick enjoyed fishing, gardening, beach trips, flower gardens, BBQ-cook-outs, and spending time with his family and friends.